 In 1819, Douglas joined the North West Company as an apprentice in Montréal before the company merged with HBC.
 Seven years later, he travelled to Fort St. James in the New Caledonia district with Chief Factor William Connolly.

 Before the end of that decade, Douglas married Connolly’s part-Aboriginal daughter, Amelia.

-In 1835, George Simpson appointed Douglas chief trader and then chief factor, and was eventually asked to establish a trading post and fort on the southern tip of Vancouver Island.
+In 1835, George Simpson appointed Douglas chief trader and then chief factor.
+He was eventually asked to establish a trading post and fort on the southern tip of Vancouver Island.

-On March 16, 1843, Douglas began building Fort Camosun.
-The fort was known briefly as Fort Albert before returning to the name Camosun until 1846, when it was renamed Fort Victoria in honour of the Queen.
+The following decade, Douglas began building Fort Camosun.
+The fort was known briefly as Fort Albert before returning to the name Camosun until 1846, when it was renamed Fort Victoria in honour of Queen Victoria, who reigned from 1837-1901.
 The fort was built using labour from local First Nations, who were paid one HBC blanket for every 40 pickets cut.

 Douglas died in August 1877, and the fort was designated a National Historic Site of Canada in 1924.